 Frederick’s leadership in all areas earned national respect.
 He served five years on the Division I Men’s Basketball Committee, the last two years serving as chair.
 Frederick was also a member of the NCAA Special Television Committee that negotiated a $1.725 billion contract with CBS for the Division I Men's Basketball Championship.
 In March of 1996, Frederick was named, “Man of the Year,” by the NIT for his “many years of encouragement, involvement and support of college basketball.”
 At the Final Four in 1997 he received the NABC Cliff Wells Appreciation Award for his contributions to college basketball.

 Frederick also served as a member of the NCAA Committee on Women’s Athletics and was named in 1997 to the newly created, association-wide NCAA Committee on Sportsmanship and Ethical Conduct, which he chaired in 2000 and 2001.
 In 1999, Frederick participated in a national summit conference entitled, “Pursuing Victory with Honor,” sponsored by the Josephson Institute of Ethics, the Character Counts Coalition and the United States Olympic Committee.
 Frederick was one of 38 signatories to the “Arizona Accord,” which encouraged greater emphasis on the ethical and character-building aspects of athletics competition.
-He currently serves as a member of the national Board of Directors of the Character Counts Coalition.
+He also served as a member of the national Board of Directors of the Character Counts Coalition.